 So, all day long, I do The Dance.
 Yanking the tights skyward, easing the slip downward, tucking the cami back in, forcing the skirt into place by pushing on it from inside the pockets.
 Every trip to the restroom affords me the opportunity to properly rearrange and realign.
 And as I leave the restroom, I always think, “Maybe THIS time, it’ll all stay put.”
 But, girls, it never does.
 And even when I’m not actually doing The Dance, I still move a little differently because of how everything on my bod is busily sliding around.
 I must look like I have an itchy rash.

 I realize that larger tights might not migrate down, and a full slip wouldn’t subdivide my flab.
-But since I can’t buy those things used, I’ve gotta make do with these tools for now, and that’s completely fine.
+But I’ve gotta make do with these tools for now, and that’s completely fine.
 But perhaps I should try clipping my tights to my bra?
 Pinning my slip to my skirt hem?

 Or perhaps I should simply make sure that I only do The Dance in the bathroom.
 OK, and the stairwell.
 And maybe my cube when I’m sure no one’s looking …